ssllabs/ssllabs-scan/ssllabs-api-docs.md

 * **status** - HSTS status:
    * unknown - either before the server is checked or when its HTTP response headers are not available
    * absent - header not present
-   * present - header present and syntatically correct
+   * present - header present and syntactically correct
    * invalid - header present, but couldn't be parsed
-   * disabled - header present and syntatically correct, but HSTS is disabled
+   * disabled - header present and syntactically correct, but HSTS is disabled
 * **error** - error message when error is encountered, null otherwise
 * **maxAge** - the max-age value specified in the policy; null if policy is missing or invalid or on parsing error; the maximum value currently supported is 9223372036854775807
 * **includeSubDomains** - true if the includeSubDomains directive is set; null otherwise